excubo-ag/WebCompiler/README.md

 ### Changelog

+#### Changes in version 3.1.Y

+Support for netcoreapp3.1 and net5.0 were dropped.
+The nupkg file was getting outrageously large due to dependencies and duplication across the target frameworks.

 #### Changes in version 3.X.Y

 The underlying SASS compiler is changed from libsass to dart-sass.
 This is a necessary change, as libsass is discontinued.
 There are two breaking changes when working with the config json file: